What is a Stripper Well?

 For tax purposes, a Stripper Well is defined as any oil or natural gas well property whose maximum daily average oil production does not exceed 15 barrels of oil or any natural gas well whose maximum daily average gas production does not exceed 90 Mcf, per day, during any 12-month consecutive time period.
 Often used interchangeably with the term “Marginal Well” although they are not the same.
 (Tax code of the United States Internal Revenue Service, 1986)

 Stripper Wells makes up a significant portion of America's oil and natural gas production.
 These wells may produce less than 15 barrels of oil a day, but they account for nearly 19% of U.S. oil production.
-They producer less than 90 thousand cubic feet a day, yet account for 12 percent of U.S. natural gas.
+They produce less than 90 thousand cubic feet a day, yet account for 12 percent of U.S. natural gas.
 (Energy Tax Facts)

 Image by Energy Tax Facts